Doug Clark (serial killer): Arrest, conviction and death

 Clark and Bundy were arrested and jailed on August 11, 1980.
 After the pair were arrested, the murder weapons were found hidden at Clark's workplace.
 Bundy was charged with two murders: Murray and "Cathy" whose killing she confessed to having been present at.
 Clark was charged with six murders.

 Throughout Clark's case, which began in 1982, he intentionally caused delays by complicating and drawing out the process through misuse of the court to his advantage.
 His behavior included using vulgar language and making countless demands in court.
 After initially being denied, he was ultimately granted access to the law library for two hours per day, seven days per week and proceeded to represent himself while maintaining court appointed attorneys for counsel.
 He acquired knowledge through his access to the law library and used it to formulate demands, appeals, and contentions that had to be addressed before the case could be concluded.
 Gloria Keyes, a forensic psychiatrist, testified that Clark had antisocial personality disorder.

 At his trial, he acted as his defense counsel and tried to blame Bundy for everything, claiming he had been manipulated.
 The jury did not believe him, and he was sentenced to death in 1983.
 Per California law, all death sentences are automatically appealed and reviewed.
 Upon review in 1992, his sentence was upheld.
 Clark remained on California's death row until his death from natural causes in 2023.

-Bundy made a plea bargain and in return for her testimony was sentenced to fifty-two-years-to-life imprisonment.
+Bundy made a plea bargain and in return for her testimony was sentenced to 52-years-to-life imprisonment.
 Bundy died in prison from heart failure on December 9, 2003, at the age of 61.
 Clark died of cardiovascular disease at a medical facility on October 11, 2023, at the age of 75.

 In popular culture

 Clark was portrayed by Thomas Ian Griffith (under the modified name Doug Brister) in the television movie A Vision of Murder: The Story of Donielle.
-The film stars Melissa Gilbert as Donielle Patton, the real-life woman with psychic capabilities who helped the police capture Clark.
+The film stars Melissa Gilbert as Donielle Patton, the real-life woman with supposed psychic capabilities who helped the police capture Clark.
 The movie was co-produced through director-producer Donald Wrye's SpyGaze Pictures company, who had bought the rights to the story from Patton.
 The film also co-stars Maria Conchita Alonso, Kim Hawthorne, and Rip Torn, and was shot in Vancouver, British Columbia during November and December 1999, before premiering on CBS in February 2000.